 I've never met Eminem; you don't meet Eminem.
 He has his own secret service.

+I dont really like meetings, I like recording and performing music.
 I need to set myself up for when the time does come that I need better distribution or just a bigger team behind me.

 I think even before I knew I wanted to be a rapper, I wanted to be an entertainer.
 I was really into Michael Jackson as a kid.